rootandall/community-schools-playbook/model-leg_state.md

               </ol>
            </ol>
           <li>Implement expanded and enriched learning time and opportunities, which may include additional academic instruction, before- and after-school and summer learning programs, mentorship programs, job training, internships, apprenticeships, and service-learning opportunities, and provide time for the community school director, school staff, the school-based leadership team and others to plan, coordinate, and integrate these opportunities;</li>
-          <li>Implement at least two family and community engagement activities, which may include:</li>
+          <li>Implement at least two active family and community engagement strategies, which may include:</li>
             <ol class="leg_3">
-              <li>On-site early childhood care and education programs;</li>
+              <li>On-site early childhood care and education programs; and</li>
               <li>Home visitation services by teachers and other professionals;</li>
               <li>Adult education, including instruction in English as a second language, GED or credit recovery programs;</li>
               <li>Job search and preparation services and career advancement activities;</li>